-What do you miss the most in these times of crisis?
+If you could bring something into your life overnight, what would you bring and why?
 PS: If my writings mean something to you and if you feel you can learn anything from me, check out my book (Fighting the Inside Dragons) on Amazon in both Kindle and Paperback format!